Masao-Taketani/LocalAgentLaboratory/README.md

 - Include some examples that were created using Local LLMs.
 Please refer to [examples](examples/) directory for details

 > [!Tip]
-> [examples](examples/) were created using end-to-end autonomous mode, which means no human intervention.
-In order to get better results, one way to do it is include human intervention in some or all of the phases, which is called co-pilot mode in the paper.
+> [examples](examples/) were created using end-to-end autonomous mode, which means no human intervention from start to finish.
+In order to get better results, one way to do it is to include human intervention in some or all of the phases, which is called co-pilot mode in the paper.
+For more details, please check [Co-Pilot Mode](#co-pilot-mode).

 > [!Tip]
-> Other ways to get better results are adjusting temperature, prompts, various trials, and so on.
-For more details, please check
+> Other ways to get better results are to adjust temperature and prompts, conduct various trials with saved states, and so on.
+For more details, please check [Tips for Better Research Outcomes](#tips-for-better-research-outcomes).

 ## 📖 Overview